yoobool/flask-state/README.md

 ## Community Channel

 We're on [Gitter](https://gitter.im/flaskstate/community)!
-Join the conversation fore more questions and inquiries about this project.
+Join the conversation for more questions and inquiries about this project.

 ## License